The wild rabbit is common (very) across the North York Moors.

 The picture shows how they create golf course conditions (including the holes!), so that feed for livestock is eliminated.

-Wild rabbit is absolutely free range and nutrious (especially when cooked with the bones in e.g. a stew or tagine).
+Wild rabbit is absolutely free range and nutritious, especially when cooked with the bones in a liquid.

 To reduce the wild rabbit population about our farm and those of our neighbours (rabbits don't respect our boundaries), while selling nutritious food.
 It would be foolish and morally bankrupt to aim at local rabbit extinction, instead we need to strike a balance between our ability to steward our plants and trees as part of a healthy eco-system and rabbit abundance in an environment that lacks sufficient predators.